valhuber/python-rules/README.md

 Experience has shown that such rules can address *over 95%* of the backend logic, reducing such logic by **40X** (200 vs. 5).

-Importantly, logic is
+Importantly, logic is:
-* *Extensible:* Rules are complemented by Python events, so you can address the last 5%
+* **Low Code:** Rules are complemented by Python events - extensibility, so you can address the last 5%
-* *Manageable:* logic is expressed in Python, enabling the use of standard IDE and Source Code Control systems
+* **Manageable:** logic is expressed in Python, enabling the use of standard IDE and Source Code Control systems
-* *Debuggable:* Debug your logic with logs that show which rules execute, and breakpoints in formula/constraint/action rules expressed in Python
+* **Debuggable:** Debug your logic with logs that show which rules execute, and breakpoints in formula/constraint/action rules expressed in Python

-## Overview
-The subject database is an adaption of the Northwind database, with a few rollup columns added.
-For those not familiar, this is basically
-Customers, Orders, OrderDetails and Products.

-### Architecture
+## Architecture
 <figure><img src="images/architecture.png" width="500"><figcaption>Architecture</figcaption></figure>